Search Engine Optimization

 According to the World Wide Web Consortium (W3C.org), the title you give a page is "the most important element of a quality Web page" and is designed to provide a short piece of text that should represent the document in browser window title bars, bookmarks and search engine result listings.

-In the CMS, when you give a page a title (not to be confused with headings as addressed below) you will see it reflected in three areas: the left navigation, the breadcrumb links and in the title bar at the top of the browser window or tab (by default, your site name and Carnegie Mellon University are added after the page title in the browser's title bar).
+In the CMS, when you give a page a title (not to be confused with headings as addressed below) you will see it reflected in three areas: the side navigation, the breadcrumb links and in the title bar at the top of the browser window or tab (by default, your site name and Carnegie Mellon University are added after the page title in the browser's title bar).
 Because the title of a page is considered to be the single most important identifier of what the page is about, great care should be taken to ensure the title contains the top keywords associated with the page.

 Meta descriptions are the small snippets of content users see on the search engine results page (SERP) below the title of your page.
 They should accurately summarize the content of your page and entice would-be visitors to click on the link to your page.
 The more people who click on your link from the SERP, the higher your potential for better rankings.